A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 Common Warning Signs of a Bent Frame

 If you notice visible gaps between body panels or doors that don’t close properly, your vehicle might have a bent frame.
-You might also experience strange noises or vibrations while driving, along with uneven tire wear, even after regular rotation.
-These signs can indicate underlying issues that need attention, so it’s essential to address them promptly.

 Visible gaps between body panels or uneven doors